 ITC's are independent tertiary colleges and offer a combination of vocational and higher education: They also offer all levels of study from certificates through to degrees so all students can find a course.
 These institutions often specialise in specific fields such as creative arts, IT or photography.
 Courses may be run in similar ways to TAFE or universities.
 These courses can be applied for direct, or through VTAC depending on the institution.
 Most courses are full fee and eligible students can apply for FEE-HELP

 Double degrees are not considered to have more work than a single degree.
 In most cases you'll study a couple of subjects from each degree concurrently, and elective units are removed to reduce the duration of the final course.
 For example when combining two degree which are normally 3 years in length, it will only take 4 years to complete when studied as a double degree.
 Students studying these degrees have the same annual workload as students studying in a single degree.

 The free TAFE initiative offers a select number of courses for free in careers which are deemed to be a priority by the government, such as early childhood education, disability services, nursing and accounting to name a few.
 These courses are only for eligible students.
-Check the link below for specific courses and to see if you meet eligibility requirements.
+Check the link above for specific courses and to see if you meet eligibility requirements.